Jasmin Vardimon

-Jasmin Vardimon (יסמין ורדימון; born 1971) is an Israeli-born, UK-based choreographer, dancer and artistic director of the Jasmin Vardimon Company, which she formed in 1998 in the UK.
+Jasmin Vardimon (born 1971) is a UK-based choreographer, dancer and artistic director of the Jasmin Vardimon Company, which she formed in 1998 in the UK.
 Vardimon is an associate artist at Sadler's Wells Theatre, since 2006.

 Vardimon has been recognized by the International Theatre Institute (ITI) receiving in 2013 the award for Excellence in International Dance, in recognition of her choreographic work over recent years.
 Vardimon's contributions to dance and theatre were also recognized by Royal Holloway, University of London, receiving an Honorary Doctorate in 2014.
 In 2018 she received an honorary fellowship from the Institute of the Arts Barcelona.